HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Some modifications may void the warranty of your cooker or may conflict with the manufacturer's usage instructions.
 You undertake these modifications at your own risk.

-• Most modifications can be easily undone if you don't like the result, but there are a few that are permanent in nature (e.g., requiring that you drill holes through the body of the cooker).
-You should undertake these permanent modifications only if you're absolutely certain you want to do so, you're comfortable using power tools, and you're not afraid to poke a hole in your WSM.
+• Some modifications can be easily undone if you don’t like the results, but there are a few that are permanent in nature (e.g., requiring that you drill holes in the cooker).
+You should undertake these permanent modifications only if you’re absolutely certain you want to do so, you’re comfortable using power tools, and you’re not afraid to poke a hole in your WSM.

 Back to Operating Tips & Modifications